 Depreciation - Depreciation expense is calculated on a group straight-line basis based on the useful lives of assets, and judgment is involved when estimating the useful lives of certain assets.
 The Company conducts independent depreciation studies on a periodic basis as part of the regulatory ratemaking process and considers the results presented in these studies in determining the useful lives of the Company's fixed assets.
-A change in the estimated useful lives of these assets could have a material impact on the Company's unaudited consolidated financial statements.
+A change in the estimated useful lives of these assets could have a material impact on the Company's unaudited Consolidated Financial Statements.

 Commitments and Contingencies - The Company's accounting policy is to record and/or disclose commitments and contingencies in accordance with the FASB Codification as it applies to an existing condition, situation, or set of circumstances involving uncertainty as to possible loss that will ultimately be resolved when one or more future events occur or fail to occur.
-As of March 31, 2014, the Company is not aware of any material commitments or contingencies other than those disclosed in the Commitments and Contingencies footnote to the Company's unaudited consolidated financial statements below.
+As of June 30, 2014, the Company is not aware of any material commitments or contingencies other than those disclosed in Note 6, Regulatory Matters and Note 7, Environmental Matters to the Company's unaudited Consolidated Financial Statements below.

-Refer to "Recently Issued Pronouncements" in Note 1 of the Notes to the unaudited Consolidated Financial Statements for information regarding recently issued accounting standards.
+Refer to "Recently Issued Pronouncements" in Note 1 of the Notes of unaudited Consolidated Financial Statements for information regarding recently issued accounting standards.